 Nopal Cactus Leaves:

-In another study, when people with type 2 diabetes ate nopal (prickly pear cactus leaves) with a high-carb breakfast, their blood sugar did not spike (Journal of the Academy of Nutrition and Dietetics, online Aug.
-12, 2014).
+In another study, when people with type 2 diabetes ate nopal (prickly pear cactus leaves) with a high-carb breakfast, their blood sugar did not spike (Journal of the Academy of Nutrition and Dietetics, Nov.
+2014).
+Perhaps equally important, people who ate nopal leaves daily for two weeks lowered important inflammatory compounds (Food & Nutrition Research, Aug.
+20, 2018).

 There are many other non-drug approaches to blood sugar control, including cinnamon, vinegar, bitter melon, fenugreek, low-carb vegetables and oolong tea.
 We provide details in the Guide to Managing Diabetes we are sending you.